 Never take a real SAT Subject Test before first taking a practice SAT Subject Test at home.
 This advice is important because you don't want to bomb an SAT Subject Test since it is hard to take it multiple times with the expectation of doing much better from one test to the next.
 You either know the content or you don't.
 Just because you do well in, say, your high school Spanish V class does not mean you will do well on the SAT Subject Test in Spanish because the latter could be testing grammar and other content that don't figure into your success in the classroom.
 The best SAT Subject Test preparation books are The Official Study Guide for ALL SAT Subject Tests, 2nd Edition if you are practicing a sampling of SAT Subject Test options, The Official SAT Subject Tests in Mathematics Levels 1 & 2 Study Guide if you are practicing for either the Math Level 1 or Math Level 2 SAT Subject Tests, and The Official SAT Subject Tests in U.S. & World History Study Guide if you are practicing for the U.S. History or World History SAT Subject Tests.

-Most colleges that require submission of SAT Subject Test scores are looking for scores of 700 or higher on such tests in order to be a competitive candidate for admission.
+Most colleges that require, recommend, or favorably consider submission of SAT Subject Test scores as part of a student's application are looking for scores of 700 or higher on such tests in order to be a competitive candidate for admission.
 Good luck with that!
-The full list of colleges that require, recommend, or seriously consider scores from SAT Subject Tests as part of a prospective freshman’s application can be viewed here.

 Fairtest.org has a list of colleges that don't require the SAT or ACT.
 While the number of colleges is still relatively small, it is growing as more colleges realize that a student is far more than a score.
 Narrowing one's college search to only test-optional colleges will greatly limit one's choices; however, it will save one the time it takes to engage in SAT-ACT score comparison.